Siuhnexus/EndlessNight/README.md

 **NOTE**: When using Hell2Modding, the configuration file is located in the ReturnOfModding/config folder of your r2modman data folder under the name Siuhnexus-EndlessNight.cfg.

-The mod comes with a config.lua file that allows you to change certain settings.
+The mod comes with a config file that allows you to change certain settings.
 The following settings are available:

 - `enabled`: Set to `true` to enable the mod, set to `false` to disable the mod.
 Default: `true`.
 - `loglevel`: Prints out all message types up to this value.
 The different types are `1` (Error), `2` (Warning), `3` (Success), `4` (Info).
 Default: 2 (prints errors and warnings).